fmi-basel/gliberal-scMultipleX/README.md

 Unless otherwise stated in each individual module, all scMultipleX components are released according to a BSD 3-Clause License, and Copyright is with Friedrich Miescher Institute for Biomedical Research.

-scMultipleX was conceived in the Liberali Lab at the Friedrich Miescher Institute for Biomedical Research, Switzerland.
+scMultipleX was conceived in the Prisca Liberali Lab at the Friedrich Miescher Institute for Biomedical Research, Switzerland.
 The project lead and development is with [@nrepina](https://github.com/nrepina), and refactor and development support is with [@enricotagliavini](https://github.com/enricotagliavini) and [@tibuch](https://github.com/tibuch).

-The nuclear multiplexed linking algorithm is built on [PlatyMatch](https://github.com/juglab/PlatyMatch) by Manan Lalit ([DOI](https://doi.org/10.1007/978-3-030-66415-2_30)).
+The nuclear multiplexed linking algorithm is built on [PlatyMatch](https://github.com/juglab/PlatyMatch) ([DOI](https://doi.org/10.1007/978-3-030-66415-2_30)) by Manan Lalit in the Florian Jug lab at the Human Technopole, Italy.